 Heel lift is advised if a leg-length discrepancy is present.
 Orthotic devices or modified shoes may help in foot pronation problems.

 For cyclists, the position of cleats should be checked.
-Cleats in internal rotation increase the tension on the iliotibial band and should externally rotated to reduce stretch on the iliotibial band.
+Cleats in internal rotation increase the tension on the iliotibial band and should be externally rotated to reduce stretch on the iliotibial band.
 Floating pedals are beneficial over clipless pedals.

 A too high saddle should be adjusted so that 30-35° of flexion is present at the bottom of the pedaling stroke.